CaptainSly/PaperFX/technical_documents/ScriptingTutorial.md

     * class - A small lua snippet that allows you to create class like objects

-To call the a Java Method from lua do the following
+To call a Java Method from lua do the following

 ```lua
 paper.database:getGlobal("")